Engagement with research

 You can use the logic model to structure your engagement plan.
 The East Midlands Academic Health Science Network published some top tips for planning engagement events.

-Holding an event
+Join an existing engagement event

 There are a number of organisations running engagement events throughout the year, and they often look for academic volunteers to run activities.